mireuryu/CSCE377_PasswordHashing/README.md

 ## License / Disclaimer

 This project is for academic and educational use only.
-Do not use insecure hashing algorithms such as MD5 in production systems.